 It can be all too tempting to procrastinate with distractions like Facebook and Twitter instead of getting on with what you need to do.
 To help you from wasting your time, you can use special browser extensions that will block pre-determined websites from your computer for a set amount of time, like StayFocusd.
 Cut out these time wasters and watch your productivity increase.

-University Canada West, which is located in the heart of Vancouver, offers both online and on-campus Bachelor of Commerce, Bachelor of Arts in Business Communication and MBA programs.
+University Canada West, which is located in the heart of Vancouver, offers both online and on-campus Bachelor of Commerce, Bachelor of Arts in Business Communication and MBA program.
 As a business-oriented university, it provides students with the experience to succeed in their careers and scholarships to recognize students’ academic excellence.